Garry Cherricks Portrays

 May God continue to shine his blessing on you so that someday we may have the opportunity to meet.

 It is my hope that what I am doing will help the spirit and legend of The Lone Ranger and his white horse Silver, be remembered by those of us that grew up with him.

 Hopefully, with your help, I can reintroduce this American icon to todays kids, the younger generation.

 All of my shows end with special music which is a Tribute to our Country and to our Veterans who have fought in wars and to those who have given their life in order to make the USA a great Country in which to live.

 I believe this was John's way of showing approval of my Lone Ranger endeavor.
-This to me is a great honor to have received this silver bullet from a Lone Ranger original actor and is something that no other look-alike Lone Ranger has ever received.
+This to me is a great honor to have received this silver bullet from a Lone Ranger original actor and is something that no other look-alike Lone Ranger and Silver has ever received.

 Everyone always asks, especially the news media, what is your name?
 I think the ending of one of the TV episodes answers this question quite well between a Sheriff and his Deputy.

 Sheriff: "There goes one of the most remarkable men the world has ever known".